Tipton, Pennsylvania: Geography

 There are four unique sections to the Tipton area.
 The Poe, The Pellegrine, The Noel, and The Tilly regions, all named after the first settlers in the area.
 The Poe region consists of the north-eastern area, the Pellegrine region consists of the southern houses and apartments, and the Noel region consists of a small portion of land to the north-western area in which notable landmarks, such as the Tipton Recreation Center, are located.
-The Tilly region overlaps with the other three regions, and consists of the most of the factory's and manufacturing buildings.
+The Tilly region overlaps with the other three regions, and consists of most of the factory and manufacturing buildings.